vaibhavdesai137/terraform-stuff/README.md

 - Modules
 - Backends
 - Workspaces
-- Provisioners (Execute ON remote host, using terraform)
+- Provisioners (Execute ON remote host directly via SSH, using terraform)
-- Provisioners (Execute FROM local host, using ansible)
+- Provisioners (Execute FROM local host on remote host, using ansible)